Novalnet-AG/Lightspeed-eCom-payment-integration-novalnet/README.md

 - Payconiq

 ## App Installation
-To install the Novalnet Payment app, please go to your Lightspeed eCom shop system and follow the steps below:
+To install the Lightspeed eCom Novalnet Payment app, please go to your Lightspeed eCom shop system and follow the steps below:

 ### Step 1
 Login to shop backend and navigate to *Apps &#8594; App Store*